 The nurse is teaching a class about over-the-counter (OTC) medications at a senior citizen center.
-The nurse knows that the teaching was effective when the center members make which statement?
+Which statement by a participant indicates the teaching was effective?

-- 1. "Over-the-counter medications are safe, as long as we don't take them at the same time as our prescription medications." - 2.
-"Over-the-counter medications are safe; otherwise, they would require a prescription." - 3.
-"We should not take any over-the-counter medications without first calling our primary health care provider because these medications can interact with other prescriptions or products." - 4.
-"We must read all the label directions before taking any over-the-counter medications."
+1. "Over-the-counter medications are safe, as long as we don't take them at the same time as our prescription medications."

+2. "Over-the-counter medications are safe; otherwise, they would require a prescription."

+3. "We should not take any over-the-counter medications without first calling our primary health care provider because these medications can interact with other prescriptions or products."

+4. "We must read all the label directions before taking any over-the-counter medications."

+Rationale 1: Some OTC medications can be taken with prescription medications; others cannot.

+Rationale 2: Although they have a high margin of safety, OTC medications are not without risks.

+Rationale 3: Elderly clients often take multiple medications and should consult with their health care provider before taking any over-the-counter medication or supplement to ensure there are no risks for drug interactions.

+Rationale 4: It is important for clients to read all directions on the label, but this will not protect them if there is a contraindication with another medication they are taking; therefore, they must consult their primary health care provider before taking any OTC medications.

-- Rationale 1: Some OTC medications can be taken with prescription medications; others cannot. - Rationale 2: Although they have a high margin of safety, OTC medications are not without risks. - Rationale 3: Elderly clients often take multiple medications and should consult with their health care provider before taking any over-the-counter medication or supplement to ensure there are no risks for drug interactions. - Rationale 4: It is important for clients to read all directions on the label, but this will not protect them if there is a contraindication with another medication they are taking; therefore, they must consult their primary health care provider before taking any OTC medications.
+Global Rationale: Elderly clients often take multiple medications and should consult with their health care provider before taking any over-the-counter medication or supplement to ensure there are no risks for drug interactions.
+This statement indicates adequate understanding of the session.
+Some OTC medications can be taken with prescription medications; others cannot.
+Although they have a high margin of safety, OTC medications are not without risks.
+It is important for clients to read all directions on the label, but this will not protect them if there is a contraindication with another medication they are taking; therefore, they must consult their primary health care provider before taking any OTC medications.